julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 #### Youden's J index

 Like the F1-score, this metric provides a single value that takes into consideration two other metrics.
-Youden's J reflects both false-positve and false-negative rates.
+Youden's J reflects both false-positive and false-negative rates.

 It gives equal weight to false positive and false negative values.
-Often used in conjunction with the receiver operating characteric (ROC) analysis, which will be covered in <font color='red'>Entry 24</font>.
+Often used in conjunction with the receiver operating characteristic (ROC) analysis, which will be covered in <font color='red'>Entry 24</font>.

-Value range from 0 through 1 (inclusive).
+Values range from 0 through 1 (inclusive).
 0 gives the same proportion of positive results for groups with and without the condition, i.e the test is useless.
 A value of 1 indicates that there are no false positives or false negatives, i.e. the test is perfect.

-$J = sensitivity + specificity - 1$
+$J = sensitivity + specificity - 1 = TPR + TRN - 1$

 *Note*, this is the same as informedness.

 #### Specificity (SPC) / True negative rate (TNR)

 A kind of opposite of recall is specificity.
-This metric measures the rate that negative observations are correctly identified (of all negative observations, how often were they correctly identified by the prediction)
+This metric measures the rate that negative observations are correctly identified (of all negative observations, how often were they correctly identified by the prediction).

 $specificity = \frac{TN}{TN + FP} = 1 - FPR$